Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.

 other using standard inter-process communications like SystemV semaphores or

-Applications within a pod also have access to shared volumes, which are defined as part of a pod and are made available to be mounted into each application’s filesystem.
+Applications within a Pod also have access to shared volumesA directory containing data, accessible to the containers in a pod. , which are defined as part of a Pod and are made available to be mounted into each application’s filesystem.

 Pods enable data sharing and communication among their constituents.